-Set forth below is a summary of our outstanding indebtedness as of December 31, 2012, and of the material terms of the agreements and arrangements governing such indebtedness as of such date.
-For information concerning a financing transaction completed subsequent to December 31, 2012, see note 19 to our consolidated financial statements included in Part II of this report.
+Set forth below is a summary of our outstanding indebtedness as of December 31, 2013, and of the material terms of the agreements and arrangements governing such indebtedness as of such date.
 The capitalized terms used but not defined below have been defined in the notes to our consolidated financial statements included in Part II of this annual report.